Installation

 sudo -u fsbackup ssh backup@rp echo ok

-Local paths (Docker)
+Local paths (same machine)

 class1: